ballerina-platform/module-ballerina-etl/README.md

 ## Features

 ### Unstructured Data Extraction
-- `extractFromUnstructuredData`: Extracts relevant details from a string and maps them to the specified fields using OpenAI's GPT model.
+- `extractFromUnstructuredData`: Extracts relevant details from a string and maps them to a ballerina record.

 ### Data Cleaning
 - `standardizeData`: Standardizes string values in a dataset based on approximate matches.
 - `groupApproximateDuplicates`: Identifies approximate duplicates in a dataset and groups them, returning unique records separately.
-- `removeNull`: Removes records that contain null or empty string values in any field.
+- `removeEmptyValues`: Removes records that contain nil, empty parentheses, or empty string values in any field.
 - `removeDuplicates`: Removes exact duplicate records from a dataset based on their content.
 - `removeField`: Removes a specified field from each record in the dataset.
 - `replaceText`: Replaces text in a specific field of a dataset using regular expressions.